-(b) ANS is available to individuals ages 18-20 who reside in family living and who are at aspiration risk and desire to have aspiration risk management services.
-It is also available to individuals who have health related needs that require nursing training, delegation or the oversight of non-related direct support staff during substitute care; customized community supports (individual or small group); community integrated employment or customized in home supports.
+ANS is available to individuals ages 18-20 who reside in family living and who (b) are at aspiration risk and desire to have aspiration risk management services.
+It is also available to individuals who have health related needs that require nursing training, delegation or the oversight of non-related direct support staff during substitute care; customized community supports (individual or small group); community integrated employment or customized in home supports. (c)

-(c) There are two categories of adult nursing services:
+There are two categories of adult nursing services:

-(i) assessment and consultation services which includes a comprehensive health assessment (including assessment for medication delivery needs and aspiration risk) and consultation regarding available or mandatory services which requires only budgeting; and

-(ii) ongoing services, which requires clinical justification and are tied to the eligible recipient's specific health needs revealed in the comprehensive health assessment and prior authorization process.
+assessment and consultation services which includes a comprehensive (i) health assessment (including assessment for medication delivery needs and aspiration risk) and consultation regarding available or mandatory services which requires only budgeting; and ongoing services, which requires [prior authorization] clinical (ii) justification and are tied to the eligible recipient's specific health needs revealed in the comprehensive health assessment and prior authorization process.

-Therapy services: Therapy services are to be delivered consistent with the participatory (4) approach philosophy and two models of therapy services (collaborative-consultative and direct treatment).
+(4) Therapy services: Therapy services are to be delivered consistent with the participatory approach philosophy and two models of therapy services (collaborative-consultative and direct treatment).
 These models support and emphasize increased participation, independence and community inclusion in combination with health and safety.
 DDW therapy services are intended to improve, maintain or minimize the decline in functional ability and skills.
 Therapy services are designed to support achievement of ISP outcomes and prioritized areas of need identified through therapeutic assessment.
 PT, OT and SLP are skilled therapies that are recommended by an eligible recipient's IDT members and a clinical assessment that demonstrates the need for therapy services.
 Therapy services may be delivered in an integrated setting, clinical setting, or through telehealth as appropriate and will support the use of assistive or remote personal support technology as needed.
-Upon recommendation for therapy assessment by the IDT members all three therapy disciplines: PT, OT, and SLP will be available to all DDW recipients if the therapy assessment indicates that services are needed.
-Individuals and their health care decision makers will be informed of telehealth service and technology as part of the ISP process.
-Therapy services for an eligible adult recipient require a prior authorization except for their initial assessment.
+Upon recommendation for therapy assessment by the IDT members [.-All] all three therapy disciplines: PT, OT, and SLP will be available to all DDW recipients if [they and their IDT members determine the therapy disciplines are necessary] the therapy assessment indicates that services are needed.
+Therapy services for an eligible adult recipient require a prior authorization except for his or her initial assessment.
 A RLD licensed practitioner, as specified by applicable state laws and standards, provides the skilled therapy services.
 Therapy services for eligible adult recipients must comply with 8.314.5.10 NMAC.
-All medically necessary therapy services for children under 21 years of age, are covered under the state plan through the early periodic screening, diagnostic and treatment (EPSDT) and must comply with 8.320.2 NMAC.
+All medically necessary therapy services for children under 21 years of age, are covered under the state plan through the early periodic screening, diagnostic and treatment (EPSDT) [benefit] and must comply with 8.320.2 NMAC.
 To the extent that any listed services are covered under the state plan, the services under the waiver are additional services not otherwise covered under the state plan, and consistent with DDW objectives to support the recipient to remain in the community and prevent institutionalization.
-The exception is aspiration risk management supports for persons between age 18 and 21.
+The exception is aspiration risk management supports for persons between age 18-21.

-(a) Physical therapy (PT): PT is a skilled, RLD licensed therapy service involving the diagnosis and management of movement dysfunction and the enhancement of physical and functional abilities.
+Physical therapy (PT): PT is a skilled, RLD licensed therapy service involving (a) the diagnosis and management of movement dysfunction and the enhancement of physical and functional abilities.
 Physical therapy addresses the restoration, maintenance, and promotion of optimal physical function, wellness and quality of life related to movement and health.
 Physical therapy prevents the onset, symptoms and progression of impairments, functional limitations, and disability that may result from diseases, disorders, conditions or injuries.
 PT supports access, mobility and independence in all environments.
 A RLD licensed physical therapy assistant (PTA) may perform physical therapy procedures and related tasks pursuant to a plan of care/therapy intervention plan written by the supervising physical therapist.
 Therapy services for eligible recipients must comply with 8.314.5.10 NMAC.